 Expensive — Marine plywood is not as affordable as other engineered wood like Medium Density Fiberboard (MDF).
 The higher the plywood grade, the more expensive it gets.

 Marine grade plywood is one of the most versatile plywood around.
 It’s strong and durable enough to be used as structural plywood.
 It’s also water-resistant, so you can use it to build in wet conditions.

 You can often find marine plywood used in bathrooms.
 Its high water resistance helps keep benchtops and cabinets safe from moisture and rotting.
 You can also use it as waterproof wall panels.

 Marine plywood also makes excellent subfloor material.
 It prevents water and moisture from seeping through it, whether from the surface or below.

 Plywood for all building settings

-Whether your building in a residential, commercial or industrial setting, you can use marine grade plywood.
-Few other timber products offer the same level of toughness and water-resistance as this plywood.
+Whether you are building in a residential, commercial or industrial setting, you can use marine grade plywood.
+Few other timber products or exterior plywood panels offer the same level of toughness and water resistance as this product.

-If you are considering marine plywood for your building project, contact us today for guidance and a quote.
+If you are considering marine plywood for your building project and need the expertise of a plywood wholesaler, contact us today for guidance and a quote.